 How Encryption Works?

-The whole concept of Secure Sockets Layer is implemented on the basis of RSA algorithm where each SSL Certificate consists of a Public key and a Private key.
+The whole concept of Secure Sockets Layer is implemented on the basis of where each SSL Certificate consists of a Public key and a Private key.
 The public key is used to encrypt the information and the private key is used to decrypt it.
 When your browser connects to a secure domain, the server sends a Public key to the browser to perform the encryption.
 The public key is made available to everyone but the private key(used for decryption) is kept secret.
 So, during a secure communication, the browser encrypts the message using the public key and sends it to the server.
 This message is decrypted on the server side using the Private key(Secret key).

 How to Identify a Secure Connection?